University Catalog 2024-2025

 FINE 4260 Financial Intermediaries (3)

 This course is designed to give students a thorough understanding of the financial intermediaries that allow capital markets to function efficiently.
 Topics will include (but may not necessarily be limited to) the Federal Reserve, commercial banking, insurance companies, mutual funds, ETFs, hedge funds and investment banking.
 Students who meet the course requirements will leave with a clear understanding of what intermediaries do, how to evaluate or value intermediaries, and what issues they currently face.
-Prerequisites: FINE 3010, FINE 4110; junior standing and above
+Junior standing and above.

 Prerequisite(s): FINE 3010 and 4110.